El Tovar Dining Room & Lounge

 A beautiful Colter-designed stone building, Hopi House has been offering high-quality Native American jewelry, basketwork, pottery and...

 Like Mary Colter's other canyon buildings, Lookout Studio was modeled after stone dwellings of the Southwest Pueblo Native Americans....

 In 1905 photographers Ellsworth and Emery Kolb built a small studio on the edge of the rim, which has since been expanded and now holds...

 Bright Angel Fountain

-On the rim at Bright Angel Lodge, this cafeteria-style fountain serves hot dogs, premade sandwiches, ice cream, fruit, juice and bottled...
+On the rim at Bright Angel Lodge, this cafeteria-style fountain serves hot dogs, sandwiches, ice cream and coffee.
+Cash only.

 El Tovar Dining Room & Lounge information

-The memorable surroundings feature dark-wood tables set with china and white linen, and huge picture windows with views of the rim and canyon beyond.
-The service is excellent, the menu creative, the portions big and the food very good.
-Breakfast options include fresh-squeezed orange juice, El Tovar's pancake trio (buttermilk, blue cornmeal and buckwheat pancakes with pine nut butter and prickly pear syrup) and cornmeal- encrusted trout with two eggs.
+Breakfast options include El Tovar's pancake trio (buttermilk, blue cornmeal and buckwheat pancakes with pine nut butter and prickly pear syrup) and blackened trout with two eggs.
 Lunch and dinner menus are equally creative.

 Reservations are required for dinner.
 To avoid lunchtime crowds, eat before the Grand Canyon Railway train arrives at 11:45am.
 The adjacent cocktail lounge is busy for afternoon cocktails and after-dinner drinks.